aromanro/MachineLearning/README.md

 ![Screenshot](img/TrainingLoss.png)

-And here is one with overfitting badly:
+And here is one with a very bad overfit:

 ![Screenshot](img/TrainingLossOverfit99.99.png)

-It reached something like 99.99% or so on the training set!
+It reached something like 99.99% accuracy or so on the training set!

 ### Bibliography